amloveyweb/amloveyweb.github.io/pages/AssetsExplorer/assetexplorer_manual.md

 ### Introduction

-A+ Assets Explorer is a better and easy to use assets explorer extension for Unity Editor.
-It provides a different style of overview and management of assets, and is ready for large project.
+A+ Assets Explorer is an easy to use assets explorer extension for Unity Editor, provides a different style of overview and management of assets, and is ready for large project.
+It's not a replacement of Project Window of Unity Editor, but an enhancement.

 Supports: